storacha/specs/w3-session.md

 ## Overview

-At the high level we propose capturing stateful out-of-bound authorization in a stateless [authorization session] using a UCAN delegation, that delegate [agent] could use to proof that an [account] has delegated set of capabilities.
+At a high level, our proposal involves capturing stateful out-of-bound authorization in a stateless [authorization session], using a [UCAN] delegation.
+This delegation can then be used by a delegated [agent] to prove that an [account] has delegated a set of capabilities.

 ## Authorization Request

-User [agent] MAY request an authorization from a user [account] by invoking `access/authorize` capability through a trusted [oracle] facilitating out-of-bound authorization flow.
+The user's [agent] has the option to request authorization from the user's [account] by utilizing the `access/authorize` capability, which is facilitated by a trusted [oracle] to carry out the out-of-bound authorization flow.

 ```mermaid
 sequenceDiagram